 \subsection{Federated Learning}

-The FL algorithm introduced in \cite{mcmahan17a}, \texttt{FedAvg}, requires a random subset of clients $C$ to send their updates to the server after having trained locally for $E$ epochs on mini-batches of size $B$.
+The FL algorithm introduced in \cite{mcmahan17a}, \texttt{FedAvg}, requires a random subset of clients to send their updates to the server after having trained locally for $E$ epochs on mini-batches of size $B$.
 For more details, please see \aref{alg:FedAvg} in the supplementary document.
-In subsequent years, this field has gained a lot of attention from privacy and security perspectives \cite{abadi2016deep, geyer2017differentially, pmlr-v97-amin19a, bonawitz2016practical}, optimization \cite{reddi2020adaptive}, adversarial attacks \cite{bagdasaryan2018backdoor, bhagoji2018analyzing} and personalization \cite{smith2017federated} -- see \cite{kairouz2019advances} for a comprehensive overview.
-Our focus is on communication challenges in federated learning.
+In subsequent years, various aspects of FL systems have attracted a lot of attention including privacy and security \cite{abadi2016deep, geyer2017differentially, pmlr-v97-amin19a, bonawitz2016practical}, optimization \cite{reddi2020adaptive}, adversarial attacks \cite{bagdasaryan2018backdoor, bhagoji2018analyzing} and personalization \cite{smith2017federated} -- see \cite{kairouz2019advances} for a comprehensive overview.
+Our focus is on communication challenges in FL.